t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Introduction

-We argue the advantages of t-METASET are: (\textit{i}) scalability, (\textit{ii}) modularity, (\textit{iii}) data customizability, (\textit{vi}) no restrictions on shape generation schemes, (\textit{v}) no dependency on domain knowledge and, by extension, (\textit{vi}) wide applicability over generic metamaterial datasets.
-We validate t-METASET with two large-scale shape only mechanical metamaterial datasets (containing 88,180 and 57,000 metamaterial shapes, respectively) that are built from different ideas, without preliminary downsampling of the massive groundsets or arduous parameter tuning.
-The validation involves three scenarios assuming different sampling criteria: (\textit{i}) considering only diversity aiming at \textit{general use} (global metamodeling), (\textit{ii}) considering quality-weighted diversity aiming at \textit{task-aware use}, and (\textit{iii}) considering shape-property joint diversity for \textit{tailorable use}.
+We argue the advantages of t-METASET are: (i) scalability, (ii) modularity, (iii) customizability to general or specific tasks, (iv) freedom from restrictions on shape generation schemes, (v) no dependency on domain knowledge and, by extension, (vi) applicability over generic design datasets involving high-dimensional images. t-METASET is validated via two large-scale shape-only mechanical metamaterial datasets (containing 88,180 and 57,000 instances, respectively) that are built from different ideas, without preliminary downsampling.
+The validation involves three scenarios addressed by different sampling criteria: (i) only diversity aiming at general use (e.g., global metamodeling~\cite{jin2002sequential, liu2018survey}), (ii) quality-weighted diversity aiming at task-aware use, and (iii) shape-property joint diversity for tailorable use.